microsoft/Moonlit/README.md

-# Moonlit: optimize AI algorithms for enhanced efficiency and reduced resource consumption.
+# Moonlit: Research for enhanced AI models' efficiency and reduced resource consumption.

 **Moonlit** is a collection of our model compression work for efficient AI.